Leroy Bundy: East. St. Louis Riots

 Bundy was accused of participating and leading the East St. Louis riots.
-The tension in East St. Louis heightens due to African American taking over many of the labor in St. Louis from white people.
+Tensions in East St. Louis heightened due to competition for jobs with African American labor force in St. Louis seen as a threat by some white people.
 The riot was initiated by the injury of two and death of another two policemen.
 Rioters caused a total of $400,000 in property damage, drove 6,000 African American laborers from the area and killed by some estimates upwards of 200 people, the overwhelming majority of whom were African-American.

 During his trial, Bundy received help and funding from the N.A.A.C.P.
 On March 28, 1919, Bundy was found guilty of being the mob leader of the East St. Louis riots.
 The key evidence that lead to Bundy's incarceration was testimony from Edward Wilson.
 Wilson testified against ten other defendants, all of whom were also convicted.
 In jail, it is alleged that Wilson was beaten by police to testify against Bundy.
-Even though in the court, Wilson admitted that Bundy did not participate in the mob Bundy was still found guilty by the all- white jury.
+Even though in the court, Wilson admitted that Bundy did not participate in the mob Bundy was still found guilty by the all- white jury of conspiracy to commit murder in the death of Sergeant Samuel Coppedge and sentenced to life in prison.
 After spending a year in prison, where he also worked as a dentist, he was released following an appeal to the Illinois Supreme Court.